 An exchange-traded fund (ETF) is an investment vehicle that trades just like a stock.
 However, with each share purchased, an investor gets instant diversification through the portfolio of stocks contained within the fund.
 A blue chip stock ETF can give a portfolio exposure to dozens or even hundreds of different companies across the whole economic spectrum.

 There are lots of different blue chip ETFs to choose from.
-Here is a list of some of the top offerings in 2022:
+Here is a list of some of the top offerings in 2025:

-ETF Assets Under Management Annual Fee Description
+ETF | Assets Under Management | Annual Fee | Description |

-SPDR S&P 500 ETF (NYSEMKT:SPY) $527 billion 0.0945% A fund that tracks the performance of the S&P 500 Index.
+SPDR S&P 500 ETF Trust (NYSEMKT:SPY) | $627.4 billion | 0.0945% | A fund that tracks the performance of the S&P 500 Index. |

-SPDR Dow Jones Industrial Average ETF (NASDAQ:DIA) $33.8 billion 0.16% An ETF that tracks the performance of the 30 stocks in the Dow Jones Index.
+SPDR Dow Jones Industrial Average ETF Trust (NASDAQ:DIA) | $38 billion | 0.16% | An ETF that tracks the performance of the 30 stocks in the Dow Jones Index. |

-Invesco QQQ Trust (NASDAQ:QQQ) $257 billion 0.2% This ETF tracks the 100 largest non-financial stocks listed on the Nasdaq Stock Exchange.
+Invesco QQQ Trust (NASDAQ:QQQ) | $320.18 billion | 0.2% | This ETF tracks the 100 largest nonfinancial stocks listed on the Nasdaq Stock Exchange. |

-Vanguard Dividend Appreciation ETF (NYSEMKT:VIG) $91.4 billion 0.06% If growing investment income is what you’re after, this ETF is designed to deliver just that.
+Vanguard Dividend Appreciation Index Fund ETF (NYSEMKT:VIG) | $106 billion | 0.06% | If growing investment income is what you’re after, this ETF is designed to deliver just that. |

-iShares Core High Dividend ETF (NYSEMKT:HDV) $10.5 billion 0.08% A fund composed of large companies that pay relatively high dividend yields.
+iShares Core High Dividend ETF (NYSEMKT:HDV) | $11.12 billion | 0.08% | A fund composed of large companies that pay relatively high dividend yields. |

-Vanguard Growth ETF (NYSEMKT:VUG) $222 billion 0.04% This ETF invests in high growth large-cap stocks.
+Vanguard Growth Index Fund ETF (NYSEMKT:VUG) | $282 billion | 0.04% | This ETF invests in high growth large-cap stocks. |

-iShares MSCI EAFE ETF (NYSEMKT:EFA) $52.8 billion 0.32% An international stock fund of large companies outside of the U.S. and Canada.
+iShares MSCI EAFE ETF (NYSEMKT:EFA) | $53.8 billion | 0.32% | An international stock fund of large companies outside of the U.S. and Canada. |

-iShares Global 100 ETF (NYSEMKT:IOO) $5.2 billion 0.4% An investment in the top 100 largest global stocks.
+iShares Global 100 ETF (NYSEMKT:IOO) | $6.4 billion | 0.4% | An investment in the top 100 largest global stocks. |

-1. SPDR S&P 500 ETF
+1. SPDR S&P 500 ETF Trust

 The first step in choosing an ETF is deciding what you need your portfolio to accomplish.
 For many investors, that starts with getting growth and income from broad-based stock market exposure.
-That’s where the SPDR S&P 500 ETF comes in, which is one of the most recognizable funds around.
+That’s where the SPDR S&P 500 ETF Trust (SPY -0.27%) comes in, which is one of the most recognizable funds around.

-2. SPDR Dow Jones Industrial Average ETF
+2. SPDR Dow Jones Industrial Average ETF Trust

-Nevertheless, if an investment in the curated 30-stock portfolio of the Dow is what you’re after, the SPDR Dow Jones Industrial Average ETF is a solid blue chip investment.
+Nevertheless, if an investment in the curated 30-stock portfolio of the Dow is what you’re after, the SPDR Dow Jones Industrial Average ETF Trust (NASDAQ:DIA) is a solid blue chip investment.
 The fund charges 0.16% a year.
 It provides exposure to every sector of the U.S. economy, although the Dow index is heavily skewed toward healthcare, tech, and financial services.

 3. Invesco QQQ Trust

-The third widely watched and cited U.S. stock index is the Nasdaq Composite Index, which consists of all the company stocks exclusively listed on the Nasdaq Stock Exchange.
+The third widely watched and cited U.S. stock index is the Nasdaq Composite index, which consists of all the company stocks exclusively listed on the Nasdaq stock exchange.
 Although it has become more diverse over the years, the Nasdaq is heavy on technology.

-For a blue chip stock twist on the Nasdaq, though, consider the Invesco QQQ Trust.
-The ETF is one of the largest and most-traded funds and focuses on the largest 100 non-financial company stocks on the Nasdaq Exchange.
+For a blue chip stock twist on the Nasdaq, though, consider the Invesco QQQ Trust (QQQ -0.4%).
+The ETF is one of the largest and most-traded funds, focusing on the largest 100 nonfinancial company stocks on the Nasdaq exchange.
 The annual fee is 0.2%.
-The top five holdings in the ETF are iconic tech brands Apple (AAPL -0.35%), Microsoft (MSFT 1.82%), Amazon (AMZN 3.43%), Tesla (TSLA -1.11%), and Google parent Alphabet (GOOGL 10.22%) (GOOG 9.96%).
+Top holdings in the ETF are iconic tech brands Apple (AAPL -0.62%), Microsoft (MSFT -0.69%), Amazon (AMZN -0.47%), Tesla (TSLA 3.01%), and Google parent Alphabet (GOOGL -0.34%) (GOOG -0.18%).

-4. Vanguard Dividend Appreciation ETF
+4. Vanguard Dividend Appreciation Index Fund ETF

 5. iShares Core High Dividend ETF

 Not all dividend-paying stocks need to have proven their ability to rapidly raise their payout over time to make them a worthy investment.
-The iShares Core High Dividend ETF takes an alternate approach to income-generating blue chip stocks.
+The iShares Core High Dividend ETF (HDV 0.05%) takes an alternate approach to income-generating blue chip stocks.
 It invests in 75 large companies in good financial health paying a relatively high dividend yield.

-6. Vanguard Growth ETF
+6. Vanguard Growth Index Fund ETF

 7. iShares MSCI EAFE ETF